COVID-19 advice - Scotland

 You should exercise as close as possible to your own home, avoiding unnecessary travel.
 However, you can travel if you need to in order to exercise somewhere that’s safe for you – for example, if you need to go somewhere that’s accessible by wheelchair.

 You should self-isolate if you or somebody else in your household develops symptoms of coronavirus.
 This means not leaving your home for any reason and not having visitors unless it’s for essential medical care.
 If you have symptoms of COVID-19 however mild, you must self-isolate for at least 10 days from when your symptoms started.
-You should arrange to have a test to see if you have COVID-19 – go to testing to arrange.
+You should arrange to have a test to see if you have COVID-19 – book a test online to arrange.
 Do not go to a GP surgery, pharmacy or hospital.

 You’ll need to arrange for food and essential supplies to be delivered and these should be left at your door to minimise contact with the delivery person.